art-institute-of-chicago/data-aggregator/docs/README.md

 Thank you for your interest in using our museum's API.
 Our API offers an aggregation of our institutional data from a number of our internal systems, including artworks, artists, events, mobile tours and more.

-The API is currently in develpment and is planned to move to production in early 2018.
+The API is currently in development and is planned to move to production in early 2018.
 It is developed and maintained by in-house developers at the Art Institute of Chicago.

 ## Features